How to Find the Right Cosmetic Surgeon for You

 Things to ask and look for:

 - Ask your surgeon where they perform surgery, and find out that facility’s level of accreditation.
 Look for AAAASF, AAAHC or JCAHO operating facility certification or another accrediting body that is approved by the state medical board where the surgeon operates.

 - Ask about the anesthetist’s qualifications.
 For safety, you want either a Certified Registered Nurse Anesthetist (CRNA) or a Board Certified Anesthesiologist administering your anesthesia.

-Throughout the process of improving your appearance, you want to be sure you are being served and treated well.
-Some of that will be obvious a few minutes after you walk in the door of cosmetic surgeon’s office.
-Here are some tips on other things to consider.
+You want to be sure you are being served and treated well.
+Much of this will be obvious a few minutes after you walk in the door of cosmetic surgeon’s office.

 Things to ask and look for:

 - Is the staff friendly and helpful?

-- Do I get helpful materials that fully prepare me for the risks and realities of surgery and recovery?
+- Do I get materials that fully prepare me for the risks and realities of surgery and recovery?